PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 fit result would result in a fit that is only slightly worse than our optimal fit result, making such a deviation from our fit result quite possible.

-The obvious problem with the graphical method described above is that in practice fits will almost always have more than one parameter (the additional parameters being denoted as :math:`\bm{p}`).
+The obvious problem with the profile likelihood method described above is that in practice fits will almost always have more than one parameter
+(the additional parameters being denoted as :math:`\bm{p}`).
 So how do we determine the values for these other parameters as we vary just one of them?
-The approach of the so-called **profile likelihood method** is to choose :math:`\bm{p}` in such a way that :math:`\Delta \mathrm{NLL}(a, \bm{p})` becomes minimal.
+The solution is to choose :math:`\bm{p}` in such a way that :math:`\Delta \mathrm{NLL}(a, \bm{p})` becomes minimal.
 In practical terms this means that we fix :math:`a` to several values near the cost function minimum and then perform a fit over all other parameters for each of these values